Young Hearts for Life® Cardiac Screenings Save Lives.

 The YH4L screening program was founded by Dr. Joseph Marek in 2006 and is well known for its unique model that uses trained community volunteers to deliver a low cost, efficient screening program.

-Dr. Marek, an internationally recognized cardiologist, has taught physicians across America how to run screenings for students and athletes.
+Dr. Marek, an internationally recognized cardiologist, has taught physicians across America how to run heart screenings for students and athletes.
 Over 10,000 community volunteers have been trained to provide students with FREE ECGs through YH4L.

 To date, over 1,900 students screened through YH4L have been identified as “at risk” students.
 Of those, hundreds were found to have life threatening conditions, including Hypertrophic Cardiomyopathy, Long QT Syndrome, Wolff-Parkinson- White Syndrome (WPW), Brugada Syndrome, and Arrhythmogenic Right Ventricular Dysplasia.